thiagobew/Desafio---Dev-Web-Full-Stack/README.md

   3) Jest and React Testing Library for unit testing;
   4) Prisma as an ORM, with Heroku PostgreSQL database.

-Note: as deployment was made on Vercel, every API has a time limit of 5 seconds.
+Disclaimer: as deployment was made on Vercel, every API has a time limit of 5 seconds.
 So in order to compute big numbers (approximately >=10^6), run the app in development environment.